Post Heat Stress Warning notice. Notify workers to drink extra water. Ensure workers are trained to recognize symptoms.

 Need to monitor humidex across your entire facility?

 Our wireless sensors calculate humidex continuously at every point in your plant, with automated alerts and detailed reporting.
-Try it free for 30 days.
+Schedule a free site visit and we'll walk you through the entire process.